Jeremy-Diamond/Jeremy-Diamond/README.md

 I believe in the power of collaboration and continuous learning, and I'm always exploring new ideas and tools.
 Let's connect and create something impactful together!

 Some of the projects I have enjoyed are:
-Building a Next JS website for selling and buying art Creating Python Scripts for parsing large data sets Designing Star and Snowflake database schemas
+Building a Next JS website for selling and buying art, Creating Python Scripts for parsing large data sets, and Designing Star and Snowflake database schemas

 Some Technologies used are: